 Geminid radiant seen facing north in the southern Hemisphere at 0:30 am daylight saving time, December 15.

 The Geminids are a fairly reliable meteor shower, with rates of about a meteor per minute at their best.
-This is a good year for Geminids, as the New moon ensures dark skies.
-The radiant doesn't rise until just before midnight (daylight saving time) in most of Australia, so you will have to disturb your sleep for this one.
+Unfortunately, the 75% illuminated waning Moon is close to the radiant.
+So, the best time is on the morning of the 15th, when the Moon is further away.
+As the radiant doesn't rise until before midnight (daylight saving time) in most of Australia, and the Moon rises around 1:00 am you will still have to disturb your sleep for this one.
+Northern Australians should see a meteor every 2 to 3 minutes under dark skies in the early morning of the 15th between 23:30 pm (14th) and 2:00 am local time (15th).
+Obviously under suburban skies you will see fewer.
 At 1.00 am in the morning AEDST (midnight, AEST) Castor (alpha Geminorum) is about two hand-spans above the horizon and 10 hand-spans to the left of due north.
 Pollux, the other twin, is less than a hand-span to the left again.
 The radiant is just below Castor.
 A spotters map is here.
-Unlike the Leonids, where there is a very narrow peak of high activity, the Geminids have a broad peak and will normally show good activity well before and after the peak, and on the day before and after.
-Australians should see a meteor every 2-3 minutes under dark skies in the early morning of the 14th, between 2:00 am and 4:00 am.
+Unlike the Leonids, where there is a very narrow peak of high activity, the Geminids have a broad peak and will normally show good activity well before and after the peak.
+This year Moonlight interferes with the peak and the days leading up to the peak, so the best rates are on the morning of the 15th.
+Australians should see a meteor every 3-4 minutes under dark skies in the early morning of the 15th, between 23:30pm(14th)-2:00am local time (15th).

 Outside of the showers, you can still see sporadic meteors.
 Rates seen from the Southern Hemisphere are around 6 random meteors being seen per hour during the late morning hours and 2 per hour during the evening.
 The evening rates will be reduced during the times around the full Moon due to interference by the Moons light.